From A Wiki of Ice and Fire

 Character and Appearance

 Tyrion is shrewd, educated, and calculating, but receives little respect for this from his father, because of his deformity, and for the death of his mother during his birth.
-He is capable of cruelty to his enemies, but also has great sympathy for fellow outcasts and the mistreated and recognizes that he is perhaps the only Lannister who can be kind.
-Even though he is no warrior, he has proven himself to be brave; he has stated that what he lacks in size and strength he makes up for in mental acuity.
+He is capable of cruelty to his enemies, but also has great sympathy for fellow outcasts and the mistreated.
+Even though he is no warrior, he has instances where he shows great bravery; he has stated that what he lacks in size and strength he makes up for in mental acuity.
 He displays high intelligence and great promise during his brief tenure as Hand of the King, revealing himself to be as politically savvy and astute as his father, yet receives close to no recognition for it.

 Tyrion’s deformity was the cause of many problems and persecution, although mitigated to some extent by his high social standing and his family’s wealth and power.
 Tyrion gets on well with his brother Jaime but has a cooler relationship with sister Cersei.
 Unbeknownst to him, he is actually despised by his sister largely because of a prophecy made to Cersei when she was a young girl.
 The prophecy claimed that a valonqar (High Valyrian for "little brother") would eventually snuff out her life.
 Cersei has always identified Tyrion as the little brother and has thus been determined to rid herself of him ever since.